constellation-daq/Constellation/docs/manual/howtos/custom_commands.md

 # Adding Custom Satellite Commands

 This how-to guide will walk through the process of adding and registering custom commands for a satellite in C++.
-This functionality can be used to expose additional functionality of the devices controlled by the satellite to controllers in the Constellation network.
+This functionality can be used to expose additional functionality of the devices that is handled by the satellite to controllers in the Constellation network.

 ## The Command Registry